 A lot of factors contribute to the success of your content.
-According to LinkedIn Technology Marketing Community, the top three factors that make content effective are: the relevance of the content to the intended audience (58%); whether the content uses engaging and compelling storytelling (57%); and whether it triggers a specific response or action (54%).
+According to the LinkedIn Technology Marketing Community, the top three factors that make content effective are: the relevance of the content to the intended audience (58%); whether the content uses engaging and compelling storytelling (57%); and whether it triggers a specific response or action (54%).

 One way to accomplish those goals is to implement the AIDA model.